ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 For all scenarios:

 * TLS SHOULD be used, i.e. make /.well-known/api-catalog available
-exclusively over HTTPS, to ensure no tampering of the API Catalog.
+exclusively over HTTPS, to ensure no tampering of the API catalog.
 * The Publisher SHOULD take into account the Security Considerations from section 4 of {{WELL-KNOWN}}.
-* The Publisher SHOULD perform a security and privacy review of the API Catalog prior to deployment, to ensure it does not leak personal, business or other sensitive metadata, nor expose any vulnerability related to the APIs listed.
+* The Publisher SHOULD perform a security and privacy review of the API catalog prior to deployment, to ensure it does not leak personal, business or other sensitive metadata, nor expose any vulnerability related to the APIs listed.
 * The Publisher SHOULD enforce read-only privileges for external requests to .well-known/api-catalog, and for internal systems and roles that monitor the .well-known/api-catalog URI.
-Write privileges SHOULD only be granted to roles that perform updates to the API Catalog and/or the forwarding rewrite rules for the .well-known/api-catalog URI.
+Write privileges SHOULD only be granted to roles that perform updates to the API catalog and/or the forwarding rewrite rules for the .well-known/api-catalog URI.
-* As with any Web offering, it is RECOMMENDED to apply rate-limiting measures to help mitigate abuse and prevent Denial-of-Service attacks on the API Catalog endpoint.
+* As with any Web offering, it is RECOMMENDED to apply rate-limiting measures to help mitigate abuse and prevent Denial-of-Service attacks on the API catalog endpoint.

-For the public-facing APIs scenario: security teams SHOULD additionally audit the API Catalog to ensure no APIs intended solely for internal use have been mistakenly included.
+For the public-facing APIs scenario: security teams SHOULD additionally audit the API catalog to ensure no APIs intended solely for internal use have been mistakenly included.
 For example, a catalog hosted on `https://developer.example.com` should not expose unnecessary metadata about any internal domains